wonderbird/kata-gof-pattern-facade-windforecast/README.md

 ## Intended Design

 Use the Facade pattern to hide the different APIs with their special value objects.
-An implementation may look as depicted here:
+An implementation may look as depicted here.
+The number of value objects per service depends on the acutal service provider you choose.

 ![Facade Pattern](facade.png)